DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

         - **Mean time to Failure (MTTF)**: is the expected typical functional lifetime of the device given a specific operating environment.
         - **Mean Time Between Failures (MTBF)** The predicted elapsed time between inherent failures of a system during operation. e.g A server might have an MTBF of 10,000 hours.
         - **Mean Time to Repair (MTTR)** The average time required to repair a failed component or system.
-        - **Maximum tolerable downtime (MTD)**, (how long an org can survive an interruption of critical functions) along with the costs of downtime and recovery; AKA MTD (maximum tolerable downtime)
+        - **Maximum tolerable downtime (MTD)**, (how long an org can survive an interruption of critical functions) along with the costs of downtime and recovery; AKA MTD (maximum tolerable downtime).
+This measure is sometimes also called ✴️maximum tolerable outage (MTO) or ✴️maximum allowable downtime (MAD)
         - Some mitigation actions during BIA include:
         - ✏️Hardening systems:  securing systems by reducing their attack surface of vulnerability
         - ✏️Defining systems: identifying and describing the various systems within an organization, including their roles, functions, and interdependencies.